Golf clubs have come a long way from woods in the literal sense of the word!

 In 1979, Gary Adams founded TaylorMade Golf to introduce the first metal driver.
 With 12 degrees of loft and a hollow steel head, the club pioneered the modern “1 wood” and metal became the primary material in the production of all golf clubs.

 While the term 1 wood is rarely used in golf today, many modern drivers feature the number “1” printed on the sole.
-This makes total sense, since the other woods and irons in the bag are marked with their respective number for clarity.
+This makes total sense since the other woods and irons in the bag are marked with their respective number for clarity.

 Today, the driver is the most expensive club in the bag.
 Featuring significantly larger hollow heads than the original wooden versions, the modern driver allows for better forgiveness and increased distance suited to a range of skill levels.